Reorganization of the Office of the Vice-President Academic and Provost

 Below is a summary of the changes that will be implemented as of September 1, 2018:

-- The Acting Associate Vice-President, Planning, Marcel Mérette, will become Acting Deputy Provost, Planning and Budgets and will be responsible for budget planning linked to academic operations, strategic initiatives, and new revenue generation.
+- The Acting Associate Vice-President, Planning, Marcel Mérette, will become Acting Deputy Provost, Planning and Academic Budgets and will be responsible for budget planning linked to academic operations, strategic initiatives, and new revenue generation.
 To this end, in addition to Institutional Research and Planning, the Financial Planning Service and the Center for Continuing Education will be integrated into his team.

 - The functions of Associate Vice-President, Programs and Associate Vice-President, Teaching and Learning Support Service, have been merged.
 I have entrusted Aline Germain-Rutherford with the consolidated position, which will henceforth be titled Vice-Provost, Academic Affairs.
 The priority files for this portfolio will be the creation and evaluation of programs and courses (all cycles), academic regulation planning, pedagogical and technological innovation in teaching and learning as well as other major academic files.